 During our time in Ostrava, a town in the eastern Czech Republic, we were fortunate enough to really dig into the local food and drink culture.
-There are so many great places to eat in Ostrava.
+During our brief visit, we were blown away by many Ostrava restaurants.
 From hip bistros to late-evening beer snacks, craft beer spots and underground cocktail bars, this town has an incredible food scene.

 Czech food is very Eastern European.
 Lots of meat, potatoes and bread.
 Vegetables, when they appear, are often in the form of pickled cucumbers or cabbage.
 What makes Czech cuisine so incredible though, is how they work these seemingly simple ingredients into such a wide variety of complex flavours.